johnfairh/steamworks-swift/README.md

   missing types, clang importer failures... do this one last

 Skip:
+* ISteamAppTicket - er not actually a thing?
 * ISteamClient - internal stuff, very C++y, looks ignorable
 * ISteamController - deprecated, need to review for stuff that's been generated and can actually be deleted after working through ISteamInput